 The Immortality Key

-A groundbreaking dive into the role psychedelics have played in the origins of Western civilization, and the real-life quest for the Holy Grail that could shake the Church to its foundations.
+A groundbreaking dive into the role psychedelics have played in the origins of Western civilization, and a real-life quest for the Holy Grail.

 The most influential religious historian of the 20th century, Huston Smith, once referred to it as the "best-kept secret" in history.
 Did the Ancient Greeks use drugs to find God?
 And did the earliest Christians inherit the same, secret tradition?
 A profound knowledge of visionary plants, herbs and fungi passed from one generation to the next, ever since the Stone Age?